 3. Match your brand

-Your onsite messages are not appearing in a vacuum, but as part of your website, even if they appear in an overlay.
+Your onsite messages do not appear in a vacuum, but as part of your website, even if they appear in an overlay.
 So it’s important that your website popups blend seamlessly with your brand’s theme.

 This means that you should choose elements (fonts, images, etc.) that are similar to those used on your website.